Pollution in Canada: Pollution from sewage

 The Guidelines for Canadian Drinking Water Quality are guidelines for drinking water quality standards in Canada developed by Health Canada.
 These guidelines set forth recommendations for the maximum concentrations of various substances in drinking water.
 Provinces and territories are responsible for enforcing these guidelines, as there is no national regulatory body for drinking water.
 Water pollution by sewage is one of the main culprits involved in polluting drinking water.
 Advocacy group Ecojustice estimates overall raw sewage dumping in Canada to be around 200 billion litres a year.
 The Canadian government recently announced waste water regulations that would allow for sewage to be dumped into Canadian waters until 2040.
 Proper measures for waste water disposal will not immediately be put in place, rather, they will be implemented gradually from 2020 to 2040.
 However, in the meantime, Canadian municipalities may continue to pollute their waters by dumping sewage.
 This can prominently be viewed with Halifax, Nova Scotia.
 In Halifax, human waste is dumped directly into the Halifax harbour.
 This dumping can mainly be attributed to a failure in their sewage treatment infrastructure.
 Victoria, British Columbia also follows a similar practice by getting rid of their untreated waste into the ocean.
 However, the government has plans to open operational treatment facilities for 2016.

 Water pollution resulting from sewage can also be attributed to error in sewage facilities.
 A recent example can be evidenced with Ottawa.
 In 2004 Ottawa experienced a 190 million liter raw sewage spill into the Ottawa River.
 Similarly, Winnipeg, released "partially treated sewage water into the Red River for seven weeks" in 2011.
 However, in this case, the city was actually charged for their pollution.
 Numerous other places like Richmond B.C and Calgary A.B, have experienced significant sewage spills in their native waters.

-Soil pollution
+Soil contamination

 While soil pollution is present in Canada, it is not yet an area of great national concern.
 Some of the main causes of soil pollution include chemical/oil spills into the ground, road salt, excessive pesticide use by farmers, acid rain, and polluted water.